AlexanderMykulych/coya/README.md

 </table>
 </p>

-Coya is a diagram drawing tool for developers.
+Coya is a diagram drawing library.
 The resulting diagram is just a JSON file, so you can:
 - 🤓 commit it to git and compare it with the prev version
 - 💡 generate a diagram from any programming language